xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 The next class we need to implement is the `ColumnTransformer`.
 While at first sight, we would have expected that we also only need the arguments that were passed into the original constructor, we actually need to serialise the full internal state.
 This is due to the fact that the transformer observes the data that passes through it during fit and checks against that during `predict`.
 While the code below doesn't look that lengthy, it actually doesn't provide much benefit over a `pickle`.
 It serialises the internal structure of the transformer and deserialises the exact same structure again during load.
 Thus this code implicitly introduces the constraint that we have the same `scikit-learn` version in both cases.
 Due to the limited public API of the `ColumnTransformer`, it is nearly impossible to get the state of the `ColumnTransformer` that doesn't make an assumption of its internal implementation.

 Another point during its serialisation is that one of its attributes is a `pandas.Index` object.
-While we could invest in writing serialisation code that handles all kindes of instantiations of this class, we limit ourselves here to the assumption that it is a string-list based index, making the dump just a single line.
+While we could invest in writing serialisation code that handles all kinds of instantiations of this class, we limit ourselves here to the assumption that it is a string-list based index, making the dump just a single line.
 This limitation is encoded in the version number.

 ```python